Your Account:

 Students at CSUSM must maintain a 2.0 minimum GPA (“C” average).

-Failure to maintain a 2.0 GPA may result in academic probation or disqualification, even after your first semester!
+Failure to maintain a 2.0 GPA may result in Academic Notice or disqualification, even after your first semester!

 • Component 2: General Education Requirements